not only better

-Social investment can support the transition from reactive ‘crisis’ health services to proactive preventative health provision and alternative forms of social care, by providing the funding to scale promising interventions and by helping instill a culture which combines social mission and business rigour in the delivery of services.
+Social investment can enable the transition from reactive ‘crisis’ health services to proactive preventative health provision and alternative forms of social care, by providing the funding to scale promising interventions and by helping instill a culture which combines social mission and business rigour in the delivery of services.

+The Boston Consulting Group recently forecast around £150 million of new demand for social investment in health and social care by 2015 – nearly a third of total demand for such investment.
 Social Finance has a specialist health and social care team, which works with social enterprises, commissioners and investors to bring investment to the projects which could have a transformative impact on local health and care systems.